Exploring the world of murals and art directly from industry professionals

 OUR PROGRAM AIMS TO

-Build confidence through mural painting.
+Build confidence through painting and drawing.

 Practice art as a means for personal expression.